-There are several drains that head up in this section and drain into either Boykin Creek to the east or into Gaines Creek to the west.
+This section is drained to the west by heads of Hellhole Creek and is drained to the east by heads of Mason Creek.
 Perennial and intermittent streams and drains identified will be managed in accordance with Mississippi's Best Management Practices.